maxschmi/chatwolf/README.md

 Chatwolf is a small bot to play the popular Werewolf game in a group over a videochat.
 Until now it only works on Skype, but maybe I will add other chat services.

-!!!
-This is my first Python programm I produced, while learning Python !!!
+**!!!
+This is my first Python programm.
+I produced it while learning Python! !!!**

 # Rules of the game
 Here you can find the basic rules of the werewolf game in german language: